angrygoats/yaml-config/README.md

 1. Keys are recursively named according to hierarchy.
 In the example above, one key would be `DATABASE_USERNAME`.
 2. If a key is `null` the environment will be searched using the hierarchy name described in (1).
-3. If a key has a value the behavior is determined by the `preference` argument.
+3. If a key has a value the behavior is determined by the `preference` argument to `load`.
 If `Preference::PreferEnv` is given, an environment value will be taken like (2) in all cases.
 If the environment value is not available it will use the YAML file's given key value.
 If `Preference::PreferYaml` is given, it will take the YAML file always.